Beokro/cpython_pattern_matching/README.md

       count += 2
     if case( list ):
       count += 4

   assert( count == 1 )
   </pre>
+* pattern matching will throw a exception if no pattern matched for the target
+* pattern matching will stop at first matched and exit the match
+* pattern matching does not support multi threads but recurssion is fine
 ## back end match function
 * match actual value
   <pre>